 It’s straightforward.
 First, switch the language using the Windows button + spacebar.
 If you see Burmese instead of “ENG” on the taskbar, whatever you type will be in Burmese.
 Now open notepad, and type something using the keyboard to figure out how everything will work.

 How to use Zawgyi/Burmese Physical Keyboard in Windows

-When you plug a Burmese keyboard to Windows 10 and switch language, it should work straight away.
+When you plug a Burmese keyboard into Windows 11/ 10 and switch language, it should work straight away.
 You don’t need any new configuration, and it’s not as complicated as the Japanese keyboard.

 Install Zawgyi Font in Windows 10 (Myanmar/Burmese)

 If all you want is to install Burmese Font aka Zawgyi Font on Windows 10, you can do so from rfa.org.
 Download the TFF file, and double click to launch it.
 Then click on the install option to make it available on Windows 10 computer.
 Do note that you need to have the keyboard installed to test it out.